MangaD/jsocketpp/CONTRIBUTING.md

        ```sh
        pre-commit install
        ```
+    3. (Recommended) Periodically update the hooks to their latest versions:
+       ```sh
+       pre-commit autoupdate
+       ```
-    3. Now, hooks will run automatically on `git commit`.
+    4. Now, hooks will run automatically on `git commit`.
 You can manually run them on all files with:
        ```sh
        pre-commit run --all-files
        ```